 12 Ways to Be a Better Cook

-1. Make Time to Cook
+1. Make time to cook

-First thing’s first, being a better cook actually means getting in the kitchen and making time to cook.
+First things first, being a better cook actually means getting in the kitchen and making time to cook.
 We all lead busy lives and mustering the energy to make food from scratch can seem like a huge effort, especially after you’ve had a long day.
 But there are some great cooking hacks you can try to cut down on time spent in the kitchen.

-3. Make a List
+3. Make a list + check it twice

-If you are following a recipe, nothing hurts more than having to make a second trip to the grocery store.
-Check your pantry before going to the store instead of playing a guessing game.
-What you want to do is pretend you’re Santa, make a list and check it twice before heading back home from the grocery store.
+Nothing hurts more than having to make a second trip to the grocery store.
+If you’re trying a new recipe, check your pantry before going to the store instead of playing a guessing game.
+Make a list and check it twice.
+A dish is only as good as what you put into it.

-Forgetful shoppers will love the app, Any List, which allows you to check things off your digital shopping list, and share split shopping lists with friends or housemates.
-Remember, a dish is only as good as what you put into it.
+Forgetful shoppers will love the app, Any List, which allows you to check things off your digital list and share it with friends or housemates.

-4. Read the Recipe
+4. Read the recipe

 If you’re viewing a recipe online, one of the best and overlooked sections in recipes is the notes section.

-5. Flavour Combinations
+5. Flavour combinations